P26/40 tank

 The P 26/40 was an Italian World War II heavy tank (sometimes defined medium tank when compared to tanks of other nations).
 It was armed with a 75 mm gun and an 8 mm Breda machine gun, plus another optional machine gun in an anti-aircraft mount.
-Design had started in 1940 but very few had been built by the time Italy signed the armistice with the Allies in September 1943 and the few produced afterwards were used by the Germans.
+Design had started in 1940 but very few had been built by the time Italy signed the armistice with the Allies in September 1943 and the few produced afterwards were used by Germany.

 The official Italian designation was carro armato ("armoured vehicle") P 26/40.
 The designation means: P for pesante ("heavy"), the weight of 26 tonnes, and the year of adoption (1940).
-While considered a heavy tank according to Italy's standards, the P26/40 was much more similar in performance to the medium tanks of other nations.
+While considered a heavy tank according to Italy's standards, the P26/40 was much more similar in weight and performance to the medium tanks of other nations.